Small Arms Protective Insert

 The Small Arms Protective Insert (SAPI) is a ceramic ballistic plate used by the United States Armed Forces.
 It was first used in the Ranger Body Armor and Interceptor Body Armor, both are ballistic vests.
 It is now also used in the Improved Outer Tactical Vest as well as the Modular Tactical Vest, in addition to commercially available "plate carriers".
 The Kevlar Interceptor vest itself is designed to stop projectiles up to and including 9×19mm Parabellum submachine gun rounds, in addition to fragmentation.
 To protect against higher-velocity rifle rounds, SAPI plates are needed.

 ESAPI

 In May 2005, the U.S. Armed Forces began replacing the standard Small Arms Protective Insert plates with the Enhanced Small Arms Protective Insert (ESAPI).

 An ESAPI provides protection from .30-06 Springfield M2 armor-piercing (AP) with a steel penetrator in accordance with the NIJ Level IV standard, but costs about $600 per plate, 50% more than SAPI plates.
 They are produced by Ceradyne, BAE Systems, and ArmorWorks Enterprises.
+Newer revisions are also produced by CW Security Solutions, CW Armor, Point Blank Enterprises and Leading Technology Composites.